-The class teacher will remain responsible for working with the pupil on a daily basis and retain responsibility for their progress and outcomes.
+The class teacher will remain responsible for working with the pupil daily and retain responsibility for their progress and outcomes.
 The class teacher will plan and assess the impact of support and interventions with any teaching assistants or specialist staff involved.
-The SENCO/Inclusion Manager will support the above.